 Guardforce has adapted the technology to introduce Smart Guard – an automatic system which able to identify a pre-register person and a set of instruction will be sent to the connected devices according to the preset guidelines.
 This can be used in different industries.

 Guardforce is the first in Hong Kong to apply the solution in elderly care facilities to monitor exits and prevent elderly residents from wandering off the facility unguarded.
-When the anti-wandering system detects the face of a resident near an exit monitored by the facility’s CCTV system, an alert will be sent to the caregiver.
+When the system detects the face of a resident near an exit monitored by the facility’s CCTV system, anti wander alarms will be sent to the caregiver.
 It is a cost-effective means for exit monitoring that also helps to alleviate the workload and psychological burden on caregivers.

 Such systems overlaid with facial recognition technology and analytic functions can help provide other forms of non-intrusive strategic surveillance or identification of customers and VIPs.